epournaras/DIAS-Documentation/docs/_sources/sections/protopeer/refactoring.rst.txt

     {
         // find a socket to close
         if( this.debug_level2) System.out.printf( "need to close a socket\n" );

         // get the first one in the map
         // TODO: ideally should close the least used socket (time weighted) String addressToCloseString = pushSockets.entrySet().iterator().next().getKey();

         if( this.debug_level2) System.out.printf( "addressToCloseString : %s\n", addressToCloseString );

         // close socket and remove from hash map closeConnectionStr(addressToCloseString);
     }

-*Figure {x}* Implementation of the connection pool in the Protopeer Framework.
-ZMQNetworkInterface:222
+*Code snippet: Implementation of the connection pool in the Protopeer Framework.
+ZMQNetworkInterface:222"

 References
 ----------

 - Galuba W., Aberer K. (2009) ProtoPeer-A P2P Toolkit Bridging the Gap Between Simulation and Live Deployment